How do I update my model? On the resilience of Predictive Process Monitoring models to change: Results

+The general findings and trends derived from the results obtained using Random Forest as classifier are further confirmed, with few exceptions, by the results obtained by using Perceptron~\citep{perceptron} as predictive model in the analysis of the four update strategies.
+The perceptron results are reported in Appendix~\ref{sec:appendix}.

+To sum up, concerning \textbf{RQ1}, our evaluation shows that \textbf{full re-train} and \textbf{incremental update} are the best performing update strategies in terms of accuracy, followed by \textbf{re-train with no hyperopt}.
+With the exception of BPIC15 in the 10\%-70\% setting, \textbf{do nothing} is, often by far, the worst strategy, indicating the importance of updating the predictive models with new data, when it becomes available.

-\paragraph{Answering RQ2} The time spent in creating the four models for the two experimental settings 10\%-70\% and 40\%-40\%, on all the outcome formulae is reported in Table~\ref{tab:time1} in a ``hh:mm:ss'' format.
-The best results for each outcome (that is the lower time) are emphasised in red, while models that differentiate for less than 60 seconds from the best one are indicated in bold.
-The last two rows of each table report the average time and standard deviation necessary to train a model for a given strategy.
-In order to ease the comparison $\Mtwo$ is reported in both tables. $\Mzero$ and $\Mtwo$ are self contained models that are ``built from scratch'' and therefore the time reported in the table is the time spent to build them individually.
-Differently, $\Mone$ and $\Mthree$ are built in a two-steps fashion which includes a new training phase but also the usage of the \hps of $\Mzero$.
-Therefore their construction time is measured by adding that of the new training phase to the one spent in building $\Mzero$.
+\paragraph{Answering RQ2.} The time spent for creating the four models, for the two experimental settings 10\%-70\% and 40\%-40\%, for all datasets, is reported in Tables~\ref{tab:time1_a} and~\ref{tab:time1_b} using the ``hh:mm:ss'' format.
+The best results for each dataset and labelling (that is the lower execution times) are emphasised in italic, while execution times that differ for less than 60 seconds from the best ones are indicated in bold.
+The last two rows of each table report the average time (and standard deviation) necessary to train a model for a given strategy.
+In order to ease the comparison, $\Mtwo$ is reported in both tables. $\Mzero$ and $\Mtwo$ are self-contained models that are ``built from scratch'' and, therefore, the time reported in the tables for these models is the time spent to train them.
+Differently, $\Mone$ and $\Mthree$ are built in a two-steps fashion that includes a training phase but also the usage of the \hps used to build $\Mzero$.
+Therefore, their construction time is measured by summing up the time spent for the training phase and the time spent for building $\Mzero$.